ab-10/ab-10.github.io/_drafts/own.md

 **Solution:** What can be done to mitigate and preserve interests of both parties.

+Frequently, people are hesitant to open source rough drafts of their work.
+Not because they contain important IP, but just because of how rough they are.

+The two reasons for not open sourcing should be distinguished.
+If it's the latter, then both employee and employer's incentives are aligned.

+In that case the solution is: unlisted open source.

+Unlisted open source:

 My thought process here, has been loosely inspired by the way Derek Sivers thinks about [owning your tech](https://sive.rs/ti)